-This was not the only shooting rocking my friend’s neighborhood that week.
-At 7:00 a.m. on June 28th, Angelo P. was standing “side by side” with another man in front of an apartment building “before one of them turns lightly and the other quickly pulls a gun and shoots his unsuspecting companion in the back of the head at point-blank range.”
+This is not the only shooting rocking their neighborhood this week.
+At 7:00 a.m. on June 28th, Angelo P. was standing “side by side” with another man in front of an apartment building “before one of them turns slightly and the other quickly pulls a gun and shoots his unsuspecting companion in the back of the head at point-blank range.”
 A graphic video capturing the murder can be seen on the Chicago Tribune website.
 Where were the police when it happened?

 As my friend and I continue our conversation, she interrupts herself again.
 “There goes another one,” she says.
 “That’s two in the last hour.”
 She looks at me in disbelief.
 We offer each other ideas about why in her neighborhood, cops are nowhere to be found.
 I can’t help but wonder if the disparity is related to race.
-I live in a predominantly white neighborhood (68 percent) where seven percent are Black residents, and she lives in a mixed-race neighborhood where 59 percent of the population are white and 26 percent are Black.
+I live in a predominantly white neighborhood (68%) where 7% are Black residents, and she lives in a mixed-race neighborhood, where 59% of the population are white and 26% are Black.

 The American Psychological Association (APA) recently reprinted an Invited Distinguished Address given in 1967 by Martin Luther King, Jr. at the APA annual convention.
-In his speech, Dr. King implores his audience to point out and fight against systemic racism, as noted below:
+In his speech, Dr. King implores his audience to point out and fight against systemic racism.

 “If the Negro needs social sciences for direction and for self-understanding, the white society is in even more urgent need.
 White America needs to understand that it is poisoned to its soul by racism and the understanding needs to be carefully documented and consequently more difficult to reject.
 The present crisis arises because although it is historically imperative that our society take the next step to equality, we find ourselves psychologically and socially imprisoned.
 All too many white Americans are horrified not with conditions of Negro life but with the product of these conditions-the Negro himself.”